Bangladesh

 Cooperation agreements enable the poorest to get free treatment.

-We are currently cooperating with four governmental and three non-governmental health facilities across the country.
-Our contracts stipulate that the facilities treat indigent patients free of charge, thus opening up the health system to the poorest people in the country.
-In return, we provide our partners with all necessary medicines, supplies, medical instruments and technical equipment.
-Especially for women who are severely disadvantaged throughout the country, this offer represents a rare opportunity for adequate medical care, which they are particularly dependent on during pregnancy.
+We currently partner with six government-run and three non-governmental healthcare facilities across the country.
+Our agreements stipulate that these facilities must treat indigent patients free of charge, thereby making healthcare accessible to the country’s poorest people.
+In return, we provide our partners with all necessary medications, supplies, medical instruments, and technical equipment.
+For women who are severely disadvantaged nationwide, this initiative offers a rare opportunity for adequate medical care, which they particularly depend on during pregnancy.

 Cap Anamur project manager takes over the organisation of the cooperation